uol-feps-soc-comp3932-2324-classroom/synoptic-project-cassimpatel/README.md

 ```
 See examples of this usage within the analysis notebooks in `prelim_analysis/`.
 For details on parameters provided, see the source code.

+**NOTE**: when running these notebooks, make sure you use the virtual environment you created earlier, so the installation of the source file can be found.

 ## Testing & Benchmarking

 To run the full testing framework use the following command: